 Supervising CPA verifications

-Your supervising CPA must verify your experience by completing the Verification of Experience form submitted with your license application and completing the Attest Qualification form if that is what you wish to pursue.
+Your supervising certified public accountant must verify your experience by completing the Verification of Experience form submitted with your license application and completing the Attest Qualification form if that is what you wish to pursue becoming a CPA.
 The supervising CPA also must verify that a candidate has fulfilled the competencies needed by the Iowa Accounting Examining Board (IAEB).

 How to Get Your License in Iowa